BigweldIndustries/BigBot/README.md

 # BigBot
-BigBot is a discord selfbot made using python
+BigBot is a discord selfbot made using python.
+It can send invisible pings, autoclaim nitro, send yt videos just from titles and more.
+Can be set up with no experience nearly instantly

 # How to download/setup
 Go to releases and click on the latest one.
-To get your user token, just look up "get discord token"
+To get your user token, just look up "get discord token" Typically though, the exe build may be just a bit behind the python file, so scroll down if you are experienced enough to mess with that.

 # What is this?
 Discord selfbots are kind of like normal discord bots, that